thejohnjohn/node-team-squad5-projeto2/README.md

 You will need Node and NPM on your machine to run this project,

-You are going to need access to a PostGres server, and create a database called "projeto2".
+You are going to need access to a PostgreSQL server, and a database called "projeto2".

 <br>